yaskovdev/blog/source/_drafts/2024-11-03-what-http-status-code-should-my-rest-api-return.md

 # To Summarize

 Keep things simple.
-No need to invent complex rules trying to figure out whether it is a "business" or a "technical" error and then to try to find the HTTP codes to map those categories to.
+Do not make up complex rules trying to categorize errors as "business" or "technical" and then look for the HTTP codes to map to those categories.

-Do not try to be too specific about what happened: there is no requirement for you to utilize all the existing HTTP error codes.
+Do not try to be too specific trying to map every possible error to an HTTP error code: there is no requirement for you to utilize all the existing HTTP error codes.

 `500`, `400` and `404` are all you need.
-Keep things simple as long as possible and only make them more complex if it's absolutely necessary.
+Keep things as simple as possible as long as possible and only make them more complex if it's absolutely necessary.